kinganimz/classify-ml/README.md

 In addition, a score report is generated with all the sheets in .xlsx format so you can easily **download your results**!

-Check it out on [Analyse your data!](https://classification-data-analysis.streamlit.app/)
+Check it out on 👉[Analyse your data!](https://classification-data-analysis.streamlit.app/)👈